Love Live! Nijigasaki High School Idol Club: Broadcast and distribution

 The anime television series is animated by Sunrise and directed by Tomoyuki Kawamura, with Jin Tanaka handling series composition and Takumi Yokota designing the characters.
 A public vote was held to decide the name of one of the anime's characters, Yu Takasaki, who is voiced by Hinaki Yano and based on the player character in the game.
 The 13-episode anime aired from October 3 to December 26, 2020 on Tokyo MX, SUN, and KBS, October 4 on BS11, and October 6 on region-exclusive channels.
 It was also streamed live through the Bandai Channel, Line Live, and YouTube Live.
 Odex licensed the anime in Southeast Asian territories excluding Thailand, where it is licensed by Dream Express (DEX).
-Funimation (now Crunchyroll, LLC) licensed the series and streams it on their website in North America, and on AnimeLab in Australia and New Zealand.
+Funimation streamed the series in North America, and on AnimeLab in Australia and New Zealand.
 Nijigasaki High School Idol Club performed both the opening and ending themes, respectively titled "Nijiiro Passions!" (虹色Passions!) and "Neo Sky, Neo Map!".

 During the group's 3rd live concert at the MetLife Dome on May 9, 2021, a second season was announced.
 The main cast and staff of the first season reprised their roles.
 It aired from April 2 to June 25, 2022.
 Nijigasaki High School Idol Club, now along with new members Shioriko, Mia, and Lanzhu, returns to perform both the opening and ending themes, titled "Colorful Dreams!
 Colorful Smiles!" and "Yume ga Bokura no Taiyō sa" (夢が僕らの太陽さ) respectively.